-North Old Mac Mountain Trail is a 7.2 mile lightly trafficked loop trail located near Wartburg, TN that features a river and is rated as moderate.
+North Old Mac Mountain Trail is a 7.2 mile lightly trafficked loop trail located near Wartburg, Tennessee that features a river and is rated as moderate.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash